World Mental Day 2018

 - Inability to deal with usual school/college work or assignments

-- Increased discussion about their physical appearance, going on diets/fitness programmes regularly
+- Critical discussion about their physical appearance, going on diets/fitness programmes regularly

 - Indecisiveness or unusual decision-making